 Use the Pharmacy for Minor Illnesses

-On those occasions when you get struck down with a sore throat, rough cough, or general rubbish feeling you should choose the pharmacy before you get a doctor’s appointment.
-Not only can you get basic over the counter lozenges and painkillers, but the professional pharmacists have the know how to give you something stronger if needed.
+On those occasions when you get struck down with a sore throat, nasty cough, or general rubbish feeling you should choose the pharmacy before you get a doctor’s appointment.
+Not only can you get basic over the counter lozenges and painkillers but the professional pharmacists present have the expertise to give you something stronger if needed.
 This can save you time waiting around for a doctor’s appointment and getting them to write a prescription, helping you treat the illness earlier.

 Pharmacies Can Offer Advice

 It’s sometimes forgotten that pharmacists are well trained when it comes to medicating common illnesses and their knowledge can be utilised.
-If your illness doesn’t need a specialist to diagnose it the pharmacist can offer advice on how to reduce symptoms instead.
-They may even tell you if you should visit a doctor.
+If your illness doesn’t need a specialist to diagnose it the pharmacist can offer advice on how to manage symptoms instead.
+They can even advise you if you should visit a doctor.
 This also extends to helping you correctly use medical items for those adjusting to a new daily illness, such as inhalers or testing diabetic blood sugar at home.

-Additionally, they can help you improve your health by offering resources for things like quitting smoking, eating better, or provide consultations about your medications, known as a Medicines Use Review (MUR).
-This will give you a better understanding of why you need – or don’t need – certain medications, giving you greater confidence and peace of mind.
+Additionally, they can help you improve your health by offering resources for things like quitting smoking, eating better, or provide consultations about your medications known as a Medicines Use Review (MUR).
+This will give you a better understanding of why you need – or don’t need – certain medications, providing you with greater confidence and peace of mind.

 When Should You See a GP?

-If you have symptoms that are causing you significant feelings of illness – but were not sudden – or have refused to go after visiting your pharmacist you should visit your GP.
-This may not always indicate something serious, but it is more likely to be something that requires a prescription to be given out or investigated further.
+If you have symptoms that are causing you significant feelings of illness – but did not appear suddenly – or have refused to disappear after visiting your pharmacist, then you should visit your GP.
+This may not always indicate something serious but it’s more likely to be something that requires prescription medicine or needs to be investigated further.
 You may be sent to a nurse instead of a doctor depending on your symptoms or previous knowledge of your condition.